-- Once ghee is hot, add cumin seeds and let them sizzle.
+- Once the ghee is hot, add cumin seeds and let them sizzle.
 Add finely chopped green chilies & thinly sliced potatoes.

 - Incase you are using boiled potatoes, no need to cook just add potatoes followed by sabudana and other ingredients.

-- Once potatoes are cooked, add soaked sabudana (sago seeds), salt, sugar, roasted peanut powder and mix well.
+- Once potatoes are cooked, add soaked sabudana (sago seeds), salt, sugar, and roasted peanut powder and mix well.

 - Traditional Maharashtrian Sabudana khichdi is ready.